Stories of Hope

 Every fall, 200 new athletes enter the fields, track, courts, and courses of CU.
 We all had goals.
 Some were working towards gold medals, some to be draft picks.
 Others were focused on making the team or earning a scholarship.
 No matter the goal, we all celebrated our successes and failures together.

 The athletic success or failures do not define us, but they do shape us.
 Beyond our years at CU, the goals have changed but the ‘together’ remains.
 Let us not lose the ability to be coached.
 We all struggle, there is no need to go it alone.
-If you are struggling…your teammates are here.
+As a CU Boulder student athlete, you’re never alone.
+If you are struggling and need mental health resources, your teammates are here.

 Let’s talk, we have programs built around these topics: